LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 2) Deprecated

-[jjuliano] Is it time to remove the deprecated method?

 - vkGetInstanceProcAddr exported in the ICD library and returns valid function pointers for all the Vulkan API entry points.